If you have run out of cat food but have a closet stocked with your infant’s favorite meals, you may be wondering, “can cats eat baby food?”

 Nevertheless, so long as you are only feeding the baby food for a limited time and it is basically puréed meat, it is a good option in a pinch.

-But it should be made limited ingredients that do not contain any fruit or substances that are toxic to cats, such as:
+But it should be made with ingredients that do not contain any fruit or substances that are toxic or very unhealthy to cats, such as:

 - garlic or garlic powder (and other alliums such as onions, chives, or leeks)